 Australian Government funding is provided through the National Water Grid Fund.

-The project is currently in the planning stage with the business case expected to be completed mid 2022.
+The project is underway with the business case expected to be completed in late 2022.